Connect with Local Window Companies

 Anatomy Of A Window

 Curious about the anatomy of a window?
-We have put together an illustration of double-hung windows along with the terms that describe the anatomy or parts for replacements or new construction windows.
-We have also included definitions of applicable terms if you scroll down.
+We have put together an illustration of a double-hung window along with the terms that describe the anatomy (parts) of a window.
+Of course, there are minor differences between replacement windows vs new construction windows.
+Additionally, we’ve included definitions of all applicable terms if you scroll down.

 Anatomy Of A Window